Hawaii visits Swenson and UCSB - WTOP News

 Santa Barbara, California; Saturday, 10 p.m.
 EST

-BOTTOM LINE: UCSB plays Hawaii after Stephan D. Swenson scored 22 points in UCSB’s 81-75 win against the CSU Bakersfield Roadrunners.
+BOTTOM LINE: UCSB plays Hawaii after Stephan D. Swenson scored 22 points in UCSB’s 81-75 victory over the CSU Bakersfield Roadrunners.

 The Gauchos have gone 9-4 in home games.
-UCSB is fifth in the Big West in rebounding with 32.3 rebounds.
-Kenny Pohto leads the Gauchos with 6.9 boards.
+UCSB is third in the Big West in team defense, giving up 66.5 points while holding opponents to 41.3% shooting.

-The Rainbow Warriors have gone 5-7 against Big West opponents.
-Hawaii has a 1-2 record in games decided by less than 4 points.
+The Rainbow Warriors are 5-7 against Big West opponents.
+Hawaii ranks sixth in the Big West with 8.3 offensive rebounds per game led by Tanner Christensen averaging 2.7.

-UCSB makes 48.1% of its shots from the field this season, which is 4.9 percentage points higher than Hawaii has allowed to its opponents (43.2%).
-Hawaii has shot at a 45.9% rate from the field this season, 4.6 percentage points above the 41.3% shooting opponents of UCSB have averaged.

-TOP PERFORMERS: Swenson is shooting 47.7% and averaging 13.3 points for the Gauchos.
-Cole Anderson is averaging 3.4 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Swenson is averaging 13.3 points, 4.5 assists and 1.6 steals for the Gauchos.
+Cole Anderson is averaging 12.7 points over the last 10 games.

-Gytis Nemeiksa is averaging 12.5 points and 6.3 rebounds for the Rainbow Warriors.
-Tanner Christensen is averaging 10.4 points over the last 10 games.
+Aaron Hunkin-Claytor is averaging 2.9 points for the Rainbow Warriors.
+Christensen is averaging 10.4 points over the last 10 games.

 LAST 10 GAMES: Gauchos: 7-3, averaging 72.6 points, 29.3 rebounds, 15.1 assists, 5.5 steals and 2.2 blocks per game while shooting 47.3% from the field.
 Their opponents have averaged 68.5 points per game.